jhpyle/docassemble/_docs/installation.md

 sudo dpkg -i pandoc-1.17.1-2-amd64.deb
 {% endhighlight %}

-To enable the use of [Microsoft Azure blob storage] as a means of [data storage], you will need to run the following:
+To enable the use of [Azure blob storage] as a means of [data storage], you will need to run the following:

 {% highlight bash %}